USS Tang (SS-306): First war patrol

 Tang contacted a convoy consisting of a freighter, transport, and four escorts on the evening of 26 February.
 She maneuvered into position to attack the wildly zigzagging transport and fired her last four torpedoes and believed she missed; JANAC credited her with sinking Choko Maru, a 1794-ton cargo ship.
 Having expended all 24 of her torpedoes and scored 16 hits, the submarine arrived at Midway for refit.

 Second war patrol

 Tang's second patrol began on 16 March and took her to waters around the Palau Islands, to Davao Gulf, and to the approaches to Truk.
-She made five surface contacts, but she had no chance to make any attacks.
+She made five surface contacts, but had no chance to make any attacks.
 She was then assigned to lifeguard duty near Truk.
 Tang rescued 22 downed airmen, including some rescued by John Burns' Vought OS2U Kingfisher, and took them to Hawaii at the end of the patrol.